-Conveyal Analysis calculates door-to-door total travel time, without any subjective impedance factors.
+Conveyal Analysis calculates door-to-door total travel time.
 Travel times are always computed by finding actual paths through a full street and (where applicable) public transport ("transit", in American English) network.
 By default, Conveyal Analysis uses the centers of high-resolution grid cells as destinations.

 For analyses with transit disabled, the total travel time from an origin to a destination includes time spent: